Tips on giving birth as an expat in Dubai

 It is a cultural norm, especially in Dubai, that expectant mothers feel more comfortable with female doctors.
 The Ob-gyn and their team are trained to deliver your baby in a safe and professional environment.

-Additionally, you shouldn’t be surprised to find that popular doctors will have waiting lists to take you on as an expat, so to do advance research as healthcare in Dubai is a competitive business and doctors who are highly rated are usually fully booked.
+Additionally, you shouldn’t be surprised to find that popular doctors will have waiting lists to take you on as an expat, so do advance research as healthcare in Dubai is a competitive business and doctors who are highly rated are usually fully booked.

 After the birth of the baby, you will need the notification of birth certificate in Arabic, which is issued by the hospital.
 For expatriates, you must get the Arabic version translated into English, and then both the Arabic and English certificates attested by the Ministry of Health and the Ministry of Foreign Affairs.
 Find out more by visiting the Government of Dubai’s website to register your baby’s birth.